• Skip to primary navigation

 Anytime that I am serving guests, I try to work ahead on food prep as much as possible to avoid the stress of last-minute demands.
 So it's great to have dishes that can be prepared in advance without sacrificing flavor or texture.

-And this recipe for the best Amish macaroni salad is one of those dishes that tastes better when prepared in advance, so that's a win for me!
+This recipe for the best Amish macaroni salad is one of those dishes that tastes better when prepared in advance, so that's a win for me!

 How Long Does Macaroni Salad Last?